Hassan Hassan: Academia

-Hassan studies Sunni and Shia militant organizations, as well as Iraq, Syria, and the Persian Gulf.
+In Washington, D.C., Hassan has been involved in policy research, in parallel to his journalistic work.
+He specialized in the study of Sunni and Shia militant organizations, as well as Iraq, Syria, and the Persian Gulf.

 His research was commissioned by Carnegie Endowment for International Peace, European Council on Foreign Relations, Chatham House, Royal United Services Institute, Brookings Institution, and University of Oxford's Gulf studies forum.